To enjoy the full Mail & Guardian online experience: please upgrade your browser

 We were discussing the existence of young, black and sought-after individuals of a particular ilk (to be honest, we were talking about ourselves) when a male colleague brought up a good point.
 We always complain about there being too few blacks at high-brow industry events, forums or work-related galas, yet some of us suffer from the unspeakable ailment of secretly liking being the only black at the dinner table.

 I had never considered this consciously, but as soon as he said it an idea that had been quietly swimming in my subconscious surfaced effortlessly.
-It may be warped, but there is truth to this notion.

 We like the two-fold strength of being fully assimilated into the dominant white culture while having a command and understanding of our given black culture at the same time.